JonathanArrance/rackbrain/backend/README.md

+# Backend API

-# The backend API container is used to post readings to the DB from the various sensors connected to the device.
+The backend API container is used to handle any non-customer facing operations.
+These operations can include posting readings to the database, and pulling data for system output on the display.

-# Development

-## Build

-## Run
+## Development

-## Remove
+### Build Run Remove

+make.sh - build the container

+run_container.sh - bring up a new backend-api container

+stop_container.sh - stop the container and remove it

+remove_image.sh - remove the Docker container image from the local image library

+### Environment

+See base

 # API endpoint